Troubleshooting the Installation

 Step 4 If the boot information and system banner are not displayed, verify that the terminal is set correctly and that it is connected properly to the console port.

 Troubleshooting the Power Supply

-To help isolate a power subsystem problem, follow these steps:
+Follow these steps to help isolate a power subsystem problem:

-Step 1 Verify that the power supply is plugged in and that the on/off switch is set to ON (if the power supply is an AC-input power supply).
+Step 1 Verify that the power supply is plugged in and that the on/off switch is set to ON (if the power supply is an AC supply).

 Step 2 Look at the power supply LED (PS1 or PS2).
 If the LED is off or if the LED is red, unplug the power cord, and then plug the power cord in.
 Be sure the on/off switch is OFF before removing the power cord from the power supply.